TeeBee20/U-ft-DJ-Khaled/README.md

 ### Run app in development mode

-    npm start to run on localhost:3000
+    npm start

+Project should open in browswer on:

+    localhost:3000

 ## Requirements